Lymah123/100-days-of-code/daily-journal.md

 - I submitted a PR on the issue I was asked to work  on Demand open source repository.
 - I received feedback on my PR on the Mifos Apache/Fineact repository.
 Next, I will work on the latest feedback.

+Day 6: 06/05/25

+- I made the latest requested changes on Mifos Apache/Fineract repository.
+Requested a new review.